A wait step waits for all previous steps to have successfully completed before allowing following jobs to continue.

 Continuing on failure

-wait have completed.
-This is useful for processing results from previous steps, such as test coverage, or summarizing test failures.
+This is useful for processing results from previous steps, for example, test coverage or summarizing test failures.
+Successful steps that run after a

 command.sh succeeds, both of the following command steps will be run.
 If